wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is it Worth it to Fight a Traffic Ticket in Wisconsin?

-It is the right of Wisconsin Residents to fight a traffic ticket if they are confident of the facts and evidence of the case.
-Suppose they win the case in court; they do not have to bear the consequences of a driving conviction.
-However, parties should have all the facts of the state’s traffic laws and understand them to increase the chances of a good outcome.
+Wisconsin residents have the right to contest a traffic ticket if they are confident in the facts and evidence of their case.
+If they win in court, they will not face the consequences of a driving conviction.
+However, parties should have the facts of the state’s traffic laws and understand them to improve the chances of a favorable outcome.

 Ways to Fight a Traffic Ticket in Wisconsin

-By default, all traffic citations in Wisconsin require a court appearance.
+Traffic citations in Wisconsin typically require a court appearance.
 For persons who wish to fight a traffic citation, this default appearance is not the same as the trial date.
 It is called an initial court appearance.
 Here, the defendant gets to enter a not-guilty plea.
 The court also offers the opportunity for a negotiation with the prosecutor.
 If all negotiation fails, the individual receives the trial’s date and time before exiting the court.
-Defendants have the option of requesting a jury trial.
-Interested parties must indicate their interest within ten days from the date of initial appearance or by mail.
-Applicants must also pay $36 for the jury trial.
+Defendants may have the option of requesting a jury trial.
+Interested parties are usually required to indicate their interest within 10 days from the date of initial appearance or by mail.
+Applicants may also pay $36 for the jury trial.
 Failure to do this within this time frame means that the individual has waived the right to a jury trial.
 On the date of trial, the prosecutor presents the case before the judge.
 The defendant gets a chance to defend himself or herself.
 If it is a jury trial, the judge allows the jury to review and make their recommendations on the case.
 In a non-jury trial, the judge is responsible for making all decisions.
-If the judge finds the defendant guilty, the guilty party must proceed to fulfill all the ticket obligations.
+If the judge finds the defendant guilty, the guilty party may proceed to fulfill the ticket obligations.

 How to Fight a Traffic Ticket Without Going to Court in Wisconsin